-These conditions of employment shall be referred to as the "Catholic Archdiocese of Melbourne Conditions of Employment for Pastoral Associates 2011".
-They shall apply to lay staff employed in the diocese of Melbourne who satisfy the definitions as described in the Pastoral Associate Accreditation and Position Standards Statement.
+These conditions of employment shall be referred to as the "Catholic Archdiocese of Melbourne Conditions of Employment for parish employees 2011".
+They shall apply to staff employed in the parishes in the diocese of Melbourne other than as Pastoral Associates and staff employed in or by schools.